-Modeled after the British tradition of teatime, the phenomenon of the salon de thé has been fully embraced by the city of Toulouse in southwestern France.
-Adorable tea houses abound, and you can find cozy establishments on almost every corner offering a selection of cakes, crumbles, and tarts galore.
+Modeled after the British tradition of teatime, the French salon de thé has been fully embraced by the city of Toulouse in southwestern France.
+Adorable tea houses abound, and you can find cozy establishments offering a selection of cakes, crumbles, tarts, and brunch galore on almost every corner.
 If you’re looking for an afternoon treat with just the right ambiance, here are the best spots in la ville rose:

 Capitol/Jean Jaurès – 6 Place Roger Salengro

 Located right off of the bustling Alsace Lorraine, Flower’s Café has a large outdoor seating area in one of the most charming corners of the city.
-Their pastries are consistently wonderful, and they have a terrific lunch special.
+Their pastries are consistently wonderful, and they have a terrific lunch special with a wide array of options, ranging from savory tarts and salads to classic French dishes and many different sandwich variations (on pita, bagel, or baguette)

 Carmes – 28 Rue Pharaon